oshaughnessy/sierramountainll/_posts/2023-03-16-final-assessment-dates.md

 New assessment dates have been set!
 We found a place to hold them indoors.

-Please meet us at Oak Creek Elementary school gymnasium in Oakhurst on March 26.
+Please meet us at the Oak Creek Elementary school gymnasium in Oakhurst on March 26.

 	12pm: 8 & 9-year-olds
 	1pm: softball parent meeting